 And the bad criteria:

-This is just an example of course but I hope you can see here that there is a very detailed assessment that occurs.
+Of course, I have only given an example but I hope you can see here that there is a very detailed assessment that occurs.

 What about Who Gives a Crap?